 Below you’ll find a list of 50 Tools Every Autism Mom Should Have in Her Calm Down Kit.

-I’ve attached links to the quality ones I use and recommend.
+I’ve attached links to the ones we use and recommend.
 These are my affiliate links so I may receive a commission if you make a purchase.
 (At no extra cost to you!)

 Also, if your child is experiencing frequent sensory meltdowns, then you absolutely must read about sensory diets.
 Seriously.
 I’ll add another link at the end too!